xemantic/xemantic.com/ai/workshops/index.md

 *Space is limited to 15 participants per workshop.*

-### Step 2: Gain Workshop Access
+### Step 2: Become a GitHub Sponsor

-1. Visit the [Agentic AI Workshop Tier](https://github.com/sponsors/xemantic/sponsorships?tier_id=464965) on GitHub Sponsors (GitHub account required)
+1. Visit our [Agentic AI Workshop Tier](https://github.com/sponsors/xemantic/sponsorships?tier_id=464965) on GitHub Sponsors (GitHub account required)
-2. Complete the payment
+2. Start your sponsorship
-3. Gain immediate access to the workshop repository (required for participation): <https://github.com/xemantic/xemantic-ai-workshop>
+3. Gain immediate access to the workshop repository: <https://github.com/xemantic/xemantic-ai-workshop>

-**Important Notes:**
+### Why GitHub Sponsors?

+- Support ongoing open source AI development for Kotlin ecosystem
+- Get access to workshop materials and future updates
+- Join a community of AI developers and enthusiasts
+- Help maintain and improve our [open source AI libraries](../#xemantics-open-source-ai-software)

+### Important Notes

-- The *Agentic AI & Creative Coding Workshop Tier* is a **monthly sponsorship tier** providing access to the workshop repository. **If you don't need this access anymore, please cancel your sponsorship after the workshop**.
+- Your workshop sponsorship is a monthly tier. **Feel free to cancel after the workshop if you don't need continued access**.
-- If you find our workshop helpful, and continue using our open source software, we strongly encourage you to [keep sponsoring Xemantic](https://github.com/sponsors/xemantic), at the contribution amount of your choosing.
-- To retain workshop repository access, email <office@xemantic.com>
+- If you find value in our work, consider continuing your sponsorship at any amount to support future development.
+- Repository access remains available to active sponsors.
-- For alternative payment methods or direct B2B invoices in Germany, contact <office@xemantic.com> (+19% VAT applies)
+- For B2B invoices in Germany or alternative payment methods, contact <office@xemantic.com> (+19% VAT applies)

-### Solidarity Tickets
+### Solidarity Access

-We offer reduced-price tickets for those who need them:
+We believe in making AI education accessible:

-1. Email <office@xemantic.com> with your GitHub username and request for a solidarity ticket
+1. Email <office@xemantic.com> with your GitHub username requesting solidarity access
-2. Upon confirmation, you'll receive repository access (no questions asked)
+2. Upon approval, receive repository access (no questions asked)
-3. Make a one-time [GitHub sponsorship](https://github.com/sponsors/xemantic?frequency=one-time) in any amount you can afford
+3. Contribute what you can via a one-time or monthly [GitHub sponsorship]((https://github.com/sponsors/xemantic))

-We are looking forward to seeing you at Prachtsaal!
+We look forward to welcoming you to our community at Prachtsaal!

 ## Location